 Signs of Condensation on Roof Sheathing

-Condensation on roof sheathing is one of the earliest warning signs that moisture problems are developing inside an attic.
-Many homeowners discover it by accident—during a seasonal inspection, after noticing a musty smell, or while checking insulation.
-At first glance, the underside of the roof may look slightly damp, stained, or even frosted.
-It may not seem serious, but repeated condensation on roof sheathing can lead to mold growth, wood decay, and long-term structural damage if ignored.
+Condensation on roof sheathing is one of the earliest visible signs that attic moisture is reaching the underside of the roof deck.
+Homeowners often discover it during a seasonal attic check, after noticing a musty smell, or while looking at insulation.
+The sheathing may look damp, darkened, glossy, stained, or frosted.
+One light moisture event may dry without damage, but repeated condensation can lead to mold growth, wood deterioration, and long-term roof deck deterioration.

 Roof condensation is often mistaken for a roof leak because both involve moisture appearing where it should not be.
 However, condensation usually forms across wide areas of roof decking rather than in a single isolated path.
 Understanding the visible signs on the sheathing itself helps homeowners identify problems early and decide whether further inspection or correction is needed.